hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

 {% endhighlight %}

 This simple actor are wrapped into a class and can be used as a regular object.
 More info in [blog posts](http://blogs.msdn.com/b/dsyme/archive/2010/02/15/async-and-parallel-design-patterns-in-f-part-3-agents.aspx) form  Don Syme's WebLog.
-Mailbox proccesor has no built in ability to be distributed.
+Mailbox processor has no built in ability to be distributed.

-2. [FSharp.CloudAgent](http://isaacabraham.github.io/FSharp.CloudAgent/) - uses Azure Service Bus as a tansport.
+2. [FSharp.CloudAgent](http://isaacabraham.github.io/FSharp.CloudAgent/) - uses Azure Service Bus as a transport.
 More info [Distributing the F# Mailbox Processor](https://cockneycoder.wordpress.com/2014/12/04/distributing-the-f-mailbox-processor/)
 {% highlight fsharp %}
 open FSharp.CloudAgent
 open FSharp.CloudAgent.Messaging